-Lihpao International Circuit (Chinese: 麗寶國際賽車場) is the latest venture of a rapidly expanding theme park and resort in Taiwan.
+Lihpao International Circuit (Chinese: 麗寶國際賽車場), also known as Lihpao Racing Park, is the latest venture of a rapidly expanding theme park and resort in Taiwan.
 Opened in 2018, the 'G2' circuit encircles the facility's karting-circuit which opened 12 years previously and has itself been awarded the best in South-East Asia.

 Located in the northern Taichung City district of Houli, Lihpao Land is on land that was originally the site of a ranch owned by the Taiwan Sugar Corporation.
 The theme park in which it sits opened in 1998 and is one of many to spring up across Taiwan.
 At 53 hectares and still growing, it claims to be the largest land and water park in the country, boasting roller coaster rides, shopping malls, the tallest Ferris wheel in Taiwan, a virtual reality gaming centre and a five-star luxury hotel.